pingcap/docs-cn/dev/reference/best-practices/haproxy.md

 # Best Practices for Using HAProxy in TiDB

 This document describes best practices for configuration and usage of [HAProxy](https://github.com/haproxy/haproxy) in TiDB.
 HAProxy provides load balancing for TCP-based applications.
-From TiDB clients, you can manipulate data just by connecting to the floating virtual IP address provided by HAProxy, which helps to achieve load balancing in the TiDB server layer.
+From TiDB clients, you can manipulate data just by connecting to the floating virtual IP address provided by HAProxy, which helps to achieve load balance in the TiDB server layer.

 ![HAProxy Best Practices in TiDB](/media/haproxy.jpg)